RMITLibrary/easy_cite/2022-build/markdown/chicagoa.md

 ###### start-subtype-content

-CONTA page number is included in the in-text citation for a direct quote.
+A page number is included in the in-text citation for a direct quote.
 After the author's name and year, add a comma then the page number.

 #### In-Text Citation: Direct quote